 After having spoken to multiple researchers, business stakeholders, and brands, we have identified the five most important aspects of an insights repository.
 These key characteristics lead to widespread adoption and use and are also the cornerstones of successful research repositories.

 An essential characteristic of the insights hub is that it needs to be very easy to access researchers and other business stakeholders alike.
 Team members should quickly get their hands on information easier to understand and consume without writing multiple queries and varied platforms.
 Putting all of this information together in one single platform is critical.
 Researchers should be able to pull up information from past studies and help that to build ongoing studies.
-Business stakeholders should also be able to pull up insights based on what is important to them, including demographic information, project costs, longitudinal research studies, and more.
+Business stakeholders should also be able to pull up insights based on what is important to them, including demographic information, project costs, longitudinal studies, and more.

 All the relevant stakeholders in a business should want to leverage the insights platform for their information gathering.
 The tool should be easily approachable to members at all levels so that the tool’s adoption is high.
 It should also be effortless to draw analysis and avoid complicated and clunky workflows.
 Stakeholders like to have access to data that is powerful but easily represented and lightweight and not have to look at complex reports and charts.